 From 2006 to 2012 I worked in Tokyo at the Ikebukuro Counseling Center (attached to the Hozumi psychiatric clinic), Tokyo Counseling Service, and also in my own private psychoanalytic practice in Ueno.
 Whilst in Japan I was a member of the Japan Psychoanalytical Association.

-I practice within the code of Health and Disability Services Consumers’ Rights.
+I am subject to the code of Health and Disability Services Consumers’ Rights.

-I adhere to the codes of the New Zealand Association of Counsellors, and the New Zealand Association of Psychotherapists.
+I honour and adhere to the codes of the New Zealand Association of Counsellors, and the New Zealand Association of Psychotherapists.

 021 119 2702